 - Preheat oven to 400 F and line a baking sheet with parchment paper.
 Toss the persimmons with the lemon juice and tablespoon of sugar.
 Spread the persimmons on the baking sheet and roast for 15 minutes Allow to cool slightly then puree half the persimmons in a food processor or blender.
 Set aside.
 Reduce heat to 350 F.

 - In a medium sized bowl, sift together the flour, cocoa powder, baking soda, cinnamon, nutmeg and salt.
 Set aside.
 In a large bowl or the bowl of an electric mixer, cream together the butter, oil, and sugars until combined and creamy.
 Mix in the eggs one at a time.
 Scrape down the sides of the bowl after each addition.
 Add the vanilla.
-With a spatula, stir in the buttermilk and the roasted chopped and pureed persimmon mixture followed by the dry ingredients, stirring until just combined.

 - In a large bowl or the bowl of a stand mixer fitted with the paddle attachment, mix the cream cheese and butter on medium speed for one minute until creamed and combined.
 Add the brown sugar and mix on medium for another minute.
 Mix in the vanilla then turn the mixer on low and gradually mix in the powdered sugar.